 In the following image, we see an “extended” version.
-There is Atlas holding the skies on his shoulders, represented by Bootes constellation.
-This idea dates to the period when the polar star, around which the universe “rotates”, was in Ursa Major constellation.
+Atlas is holding the skies on his shoulders, represented by Bootes constellation.
+This idea dates to the period when the polar star, around which the universe “rotates”, was in the Ursa Major constellation.
 Hercules also saved Atlas from his suffering, at least for a while.
 The Greek vase also shows a large snake (Draco constellation) and a Crater – a giant cup.

 Dating the Prometheus myth

 There is little doubt that Ophiuchus represented Prometheus at some point in history.
 But which point exactly?
 I believe that astronomy can help us answer that question.

 Roughly around 4,500-2,000 BC, the autumn equinox was around the constellation Scorpius.
 However, those nations that did not have scorpions in their habitat used different imagery.
 One of the most common symbols was Aquila – the eagle, often double-headed to symbolize the equal day and night.